dustinfast/pipeobserver/README.md

 ## Design Decisions

-The application specification did not require handling of more than two commands.
-However, the design was made with scalability in mind, therefore pipeobserver will handle an arbitrary number of commands with the following modifications to pipeobserver.c:
+The original application specification did not require handling of more than two commands.
+However, the implementation was made with scalability in mind, therefore pipeobserver will handle an arbitrary number of commands with the following modifications to pipeobserver.c:

 1. Adjust MAX_CMDS for the maximum number of commands desired.
 2. Encapsulate fork_and_pipe()'s forking code-block inside a `for (int i = 0; i < cmd_count; i++)` block.